sialboat/portfolio/content/portfolio/projects/EEG Brain Wave MIDI Controller.md

+---
+title: EEG Brain Wave MIDI Controller
+description: EEG Brain Wave MIDI Controller for MPATE-GE 2047 Adv.
+Computer Music taught by Mason Mann.
+aliases:
+draft:
+tags: project, portfolio
+published:
+created: 12-22-25
+permalink:
+---
 #project #portfolio
 Final Project for MPATE-GE 2047 Advanced Computer Music.

  This project utilizes a custom ESP32 development board and a MindFlex EEG sensor.
 The MindFlex sensor transmits the magnitudes of various frequency bins as a digital signal, to which the ESP32 will translate into MIDI-CC via USB and Adafruit's TinyUSB abstraction.

 The incredible folks at NYU's ITP program provided a comprehensive [tutorial](https://frontiernerds.com/brain-hack) on how to get this up and running.
 In addition, they have provided an [Arduino Library](https://github.com/kitschpatrol/Brain) to interface with this MindFlex controller.